Contact

 Cryptographic signature.svg

-Putting a centrally issued cryptographic signature onto the document, sometimes called a witness signature.
-Again, combined with the other items above, this is useful.
-For example, if I have a document from you with a cryptographic signature from DocuSign, that’s their promise that they’ve checked you out.
+Applying a centrally issued cryptographic signature (sometimes called a witness signature) is useful when combined with the steps above.
+For example, if you receive a document with a cryptographic signature from a provider such as DocuSign, it represents their assurance that the signer’s identity has been verified.

 5